About Us

 Meet the Team

-We are all three physicians by trade but fly fishermen by obsession.
+We are physicians by trade but fly fishermen by obsession.
 Over the years we have fished together.
 Told lies about the ones that got away.
 Compared notes on flies, knots, rods and reels.
 We have challenged each other to become better to the extent of becoming certified instructors through the Federation of Fly Fishers.

 Curious about what it takes to become a Qualified FFF Instructor?
 See the Guidelines. [ PDF ]